CNO Essay Contest

-On 2 February 2017, the Chief of Naval Operations announced the CNO Naval History Essay Contest to further our understanding of how lessons from history inform our way ahead.
+The Chief of Naval Operations announced the CNO Naval History Essay Contest on 2 February 2017 to further our understanding of how lessons from history inform our way ahead.
 The goal of the contest is to inspire insight and dialogue from across the widest spectrum of academic, operational, military, and civilian personnel, both from within the naval services and from those with a sincere interest in the history of the Navy, Marine Corps, and Coast Guard.
-There are two categories for participants to enter the contest: Professional Historian and Rising Historian.
-The rules of this year's contest are promulgated in NAVADMIN 022/19 (see also the FAQs section, below, or the 2019 CNO Naval History Essay Contest webpage).
-This year's essay submission deadline is 31 May 2019.
+There are three categories for participants to enter the contest: Professional, Rising, and Midshipmen and Cadet.
+Details of the 2023 CNO Naval History Essay Contest are provided below, and can also be found in NAVADMIN 039/23.
+Winners for the 2023 contest have been announced.
+Details of the 2024 Naval History Essay Contest will be announced on this page when they become available.

 CNO Naval History Essay Contest FAQs

 Q. What is the purpose of the essay contest?

 A: To engage and leverage the intellectual talents of the members of the U.S. maritime services (i.e., the Navy, Marine Corps, and Coast Guard as well as the Merchant Marine) to provide insights and catalyze discussions on how to establish and maintain maritime superiority in our era of strategic competition.

 Q: Is the subject matter limited to U.S. naval and naval services history, or can it be about any naval or naval services history?

 A: Contest submissions are not limited to U.S. naval history, but should be oriented toward lessons that contribute to establishing and maintaining maritime superiority in an era of strategic competition.
 A list of subjects for consideration can be found here.

 Q: Are we allowed to reuse material written in a previous academic essay as long as it's our own?